Skip to content

 Summary

 Managing the Libraries folder in Windows 11 helps you keep your File Explorer organized.
-Whether you use the simple Folder Options menu or advanced Registry tweaks, you can easily show or hide this feature.
+Whether you use the Folder Options menu or advanced Registry tweaks, you can show or hide this feature.
 Always remember to back up your registry before making deep system changes.

 Why does the Libraries folder reappear after I hide it?